 In addition, the directive aims to extend criminal liability to legal persons (i.e. companies or partnerships).
-Which implies that legal persons as well as individuals in certain positions (representatives, decision-makers or those with authority to exercise control) who commit offences for the benefit of their organisation can now be held criminally if they are caught money laundering.
+This implies that legal persons, as well as individuals in certain positions (representatives, decision-makers or those with authority to exercise control) who commit offences for the benefit of their organisation, can now be held criminally if they are caught money laundering.

 The 6AMLD also implemented tougher punishments for money laundering and added the requirement for member states to cooperate with one another in the prosecution of money laundering crimes.

 How Can Tookitaki Help Financial Institutions in the EU?

 As an award-winning regulatory technology (RegTech) company, we are revolutionising financial crime detection and prevention for banks and fintechs with our cutting-edge solutions.
 A game changer in the space, we improve risk coverage by democratising AML insights via a privacy protected federated learning framework, powered by a network of AML experts.

 We provide an end-to-end, AI-powered AML compliance platform, named the Anti-Money Laundering Suite (AMLS), with modular solutions that help financial institutions deal with the ever-changing financial crime landscape.

 - Our Smart Screening solution provides accurate screening of names and transactions across 18+ languages and a continuous monitoring framework for comprehensive risk management.